-As we are in the throes of Pumpkin Spice Season (formerly called “fall” and “fourth quarter”), many of you are pushing hard to close out the year’s sales and have one eye on planning for next year too.
+As we are wishing for the cool weather of Pumpkin Spice Season (formerly called “fall” and “fourth quarter”), many of you are pushing hard to close out the year’s sales and have one eye on planning for next year too.

-For Sales Directors and Business Owners, this is that time where you start thinking of how to kick off the next year with your Sales Kickoff Meeting (SKO) or annual training sessions.
-I’ve had the opportunity to experience some fantastic SKOs and I’ve also experienced some really terrible ones.
+For Sales Directors and Business Owners, this is that time when you start thinking of how to finish this year strong and kick off the next year with your Sales Kickoff Meeting (SKO) or annual training sessions.
+As a seller, I’ve had the opportunity to experience some fantastic sales training and SKOs and I’ve also experienced some really terrible ones.
 The terrible ones stick with me as I think about the tremendous cost per hour to have your sellers all in one room for days and after it’s over, there’s no return on investment.
 No real change.
 No lasting impact.

 What made the bad ones terrible?
 Here are a few examples: